Dealing with stigma against real artists using AI as a tool for social media.

 ((You might ask "why are you doing this to me?"
 The short answer is ethics.))

-Ethics as in, having your own images created rather than taking someone else's images and posting them on you Facebook page or website without permission or credits?
+Ethics as in, having your own images created rather than taking someone else's images and posting them on your Facebook page or website without permission or credits?
 Which one is more ethical?
 You even state on your FB rules:

 How AI Generates Images